openhab/openhab1-addons/bundles/binding/org.openhab.binding.vdr/README.md

 ## Binding Configuration

-This binding must be configured in the file `services/vdr.cfg`.
+This binding can be configured in the file `services/vdr.cfg`.

 | Property | Default | Required | Description |
 |----------|---------|:--------:|-------------|